-The concept of solar tubes is very old and was already used by the ancient Egyptians.
-In the 19th century the first commercial reflector systems using various forms of angled mirror designs were marketed in London.
-But only since the 1980´s the solar tube system has become popular for widespread residential and commercial use.
+The concept of solar tubes is very old and was even used by the ancient Egyptians.
+In the 19th century, the first commercial reflector systems using various forms of angled mirror designs were marketed in London.
+But not until the 1980´s did the solar tube system become popular for widespread residential and commercial use.

-Solar tubes are usually used for transporting or distributing natural light to brighten up dark rooms or corridors in a building.
-A Solar tube can be integrated in a roof or floor to bring light into the room beneath.
+Solar tubes are a type of solar technology usually used for transporting or distributing natural light to brighten up dark rooms or corridors in a building.
+A solar tube can be integrated in a roof or floor to bring light into the room beneath.
 The entrance point of a solar tube often comprises a dome (cupola), which has the function of collecting and reflecting as much sunlight as possible.
 Some solar tubes have directional "collectors", "reflectors" or even fresnel lens devices to increase the amount of light that is collected.